100 Years of History

 Associate Pastor David Ash (2003-2007)

-David Ash was raised in a Presbyterian church in Haddonfield where his dad was an elder.
+David Ash was raised in a Presbyterian church in Haddonfield where his father was an elder.
 Growing up, his family summered in Harvey Cedars.
 His earliest memories at Union were during Jim Shanklin’s tenure, “when the church was an L shape.”
 He remembers elder Scotty Ackland as a “real nice man.”

 2010s